bri111/bri111.github.io/essays/ui-reflection.md

 UI designs (User Interface) refers to creating buttons, visual elements, icons, or something visually appealing to the audience.
 UI designs focus on the color, typography, and the layouts which I find my favorite part of web programming.
 Bootstrap takes a different approach to CSS properties by using classes to simplify CSS properties and keeping it relevant to the website.
 I personally enjoyed the challenge of learning new ways to create a website that is more efficient especially with the Bootstrap documentation.

 # Recreating a website
-One of the challenges in order to understand the differences between a  Below I have recreated a google sites website using a UI framework.
+Below I have recreated a google sites website using a UI framework.
 This is a demonstration of what I have learned.

 <div align="center">
   <table border="0">